 We provide data on market characteristics (including volatility), measures of market concentration and measures of market efficiency.

 The way we fund the supervision of markets is changing.
 Under the new arrangements, you will receive an invoice for the regulatory services we have delivered in the previous year.
 Find out more about the changes to industry funding.

 Markets Disciplinary Panel

 The Markets Disciplinary Panel is the main forum for disciplinary action for breaches of the market integrity rules.
 It is a peer review body, consisting of part-time members with relevant market or professional experience.
 The current members of the panel have senior roles in broking firms and investment banks.

-Read more about the operation and membership of the Markets Disciplinary Panel.
+- Find out more about the operation and membership of the Markets Disciplinary Panel

 There were minimal changes from 1 August 2010 to basic trading obligations or participant requirements.
-Market participants should contact ASIC in instances relating to market integrity rules such as enquiries and information about market behaviour and supervision.
+Market participants should contact ASIC about any queries relating to market integrity rules such as inquiries and information about market behaviour and supervision.

-When an entity becomes a market participant, it should make contact with the ASIC MPS Participant Relationship team to establish a relationship manager for their entity.
+When an entity becomes a market participant, it should contact the MPS Participant Relationship team to establish a relationship manager for their entity.
 All other enquiries should be directed to contact ASIC or see contact details below.

-To facilitate the monitoring of trading activity, each equity market operator is required to establish a network connection into ASIC's Integrated Market Surveillance System (IMSS), and during the course of each trading day, provide a parallel data feed consisting of:
+To facilitate the monitoring of trading activity, each equity market operator is required to establish a network connection into ASIC's Integrated Market Surveillance System, and during the course of each trading day, provide a parallel data feed consisting of:

 all orders, trades, and quotes being processed and disseminated by the market’s trading engine, and